-In 2018, the Tax Cuts and Jobs Act (TCJA) significantly changes the rules on how much mortgage interest Americans can deduct from their taxable income.
-While the law doesn't affect your primary mortgage this year if your loan started before December 15, 2017, we analyzed the changes to figure out how they'll affect people thinking about buying a house in the near future, we analyzed these mortgage deduction changes to determine how they'll affect you.
+Starting in 2018, the Tax Cuts and Jobs Act (TCJA) significantly changed the rules on how much mortgage interest Americans can deduct from their taxable income.
+If your primary mortgage began before December 15, 2017, the TCJA's changes won't apply to you until 2025.
+If you're thinking about buying a house in the near future, we analyzed these mortgage deduction changes to determine how they'll affect you.

 How Does the New Mortgage Interest Deduction Affect You?

-In 2018, Americans will be able to deduct the interest they pay on their mortgages for up to $750,000 in new mortgage debt.
-Married couples filing taxes separately can claim up to $375,000 in mortgage interest deductions.
+For the 2018 tax year, Americans will be able to deduct the interest they pay on their mortgages for up to $750,000 in new mortgage debt.
+Married couples filing taxes separately can claim up to $375,000 each in mortgage interest deductions.
 This is a decrease of the former limit of $1 million for single filers and married couples filing jointly, and $500,000 for married couples filing separately.

 - Interest payments are deductible on mortgage debt of up to $750,000—formerly $1,000,000